Asymptotic Theories of Classes Defined by Forbidden Homomorphisms: Preliminaries

 \begin{lemma} Let $D$ be a finite core digraph and $u \in V(D)$.
 Then the orbit of $u$ in $\Aut(D)$ has a primitive positive definition in $D$. \end{lemma}

-The \emph{conjunctive query} of a digraph $D$ is the primitive positive formula $\phi$ defined as follows: the variables of $\phi$ are the vertices of $D$, and for every edge $(x,y) \in E(D)$ we add a conjunct $E(x,y)$ to $\phi$.
+The \emph{conjunctive query} of a digraph $D$ is the \blue{(primitive positive and quantifier-free) formula $\phi$ defined as follows: we have a variable $x_a$ for every vertex $a$ of $D$, and for every edge $(a,b) \in E(D)$ we add a conjunct $E(x_a,x_b)$ to $\phi$.}